Icelandic Oratorios, or How I learned to play (the) Accordion

 acc51579.gif (14095 bytes)

-I have now played over 600 deals with Jason Crupper's Scheme program and more than 3000 with Accordion Virtuoso, and have less than 50 AV deals I have so far not been able to solve.
+I have now played over 600 deals with Jason Crupper's Scheme program and more than 4000 with Accordion Virtuoso, and have less than 30 AV deals I have so far not been able to solve.
+I suspect that a small frection of deals, less than 1 percent, are not solvable with the sweeper technique.
 The hardest deals I have solved in Virtuoso are 6777, 11717, 13506, 15723, 33135, 47593, 50653, 59532, 62185, 72685, and 85055.
 But the hardest deal I have solved yet is number 101862164 in Jason's program, here imported into AV:

 accord1018.gif (10206 bytes)